LurdKek/Random-portfolio/Interactive map/readme.md

 <h1>Interactive map...</h1>
 of a homebrew fantasy-world.
-This is mainly used for my own overwiev, but don't mind sharing it.
+This is mainly used for my own overwiev.